najibabounasr/Module_1_Project/README.md

 # Module_1_Project
 My first project w.
-BUC
+BUC FinTech!

-This project is a financial project im completing with my course at UCB;
+Fintech is crazy, and so are my programming skills (soon, soon-- hopefully!)

-Fintech is crazy, and so are my programming skills (soon, soon!)
+Hope this starts a long journey for me!

 This is a loan analyzer, but i'm going to make it then update this because I'm not too sure how it works.